Raik's Page

 Paper Grünberg, R., I. Domgall, R. Günther, H.-J. Hofmann, and F. Bordusa (2000): Peptide Bond Formation Mediated by Substrate Mimetics: Structure-guided Optimisation of Trypsin for Synthesis.
 Eur J Biochem 267(24), 7024-30.

-4th-year-project (02/98 - 06/98)
+undergrad project (02/98 - 06/98)

 Analysing the adc promoter in Clostridium beijerinckii